tmartinx/svauto/README.OpenStack.md

       netmask 24

 *NOTE: SVAuto will create those files for you!
 When called via OpenStack's Preset Scripts.
 The Dummy interfaces managed by Ansible are hardcoded for now*

-*NOTE: The systemd-networkd support and/or Netplan is under the radar.